-- Verizon agrees to abide by a formal advice of the competent supervisory authority where a right to appeal is not exercised on any issues relating to the interpretation and application of the Policies. - Any dispute related to a competent supervisory authority's exercise of supervision of compliance with the Policies will be resolved by the courts of the Member State of that competent supervisory authority, in accordance with that Member State's procedural law.
+- 2.6 Verizon agrees to take into account advice and abide by applicable decisions of the competent supervisory authority where a right to appeal is not exercised on any issues relating to the interpretation and application of the Policies. - 2.7 Any dispute related to a competent supervisory authority's exercise of supervision of compliance with the Policies will be resolved by the courts of the Member State of that competent supervisory authority, in accordance with that Member State's procedural law.